 9. If You Have A Complaint

 If you have a problem during your holiday, you must inform your tour leader who will endeavour to put things right.
-If your complaint is not resolved locally, please follow this up within 28 days of your return home by writing to our Customer Services Department at KE Adventure Travel, 32 Lake Road, Keswick, CA12 5DQ, giving your booking reference and all other relevant information.
+If your complaint is not resolved locally, please follow this up within 28 days of your return home by writing to our Customer Services Department at KE Adventure Travel, Central Car Park Road, Keswick, CA12 5DF, giving your booking reference and all other relevant information.
 Please keep your letter concise and to the point.
 This will assist us to quickly identify your concerns and speed up our response to you.